jeferson-sb/portfolio/content/articles/writing-smooth-css-transitions.md

 }
 ```

 <AnimatedBox
   class="animated"
   style="
   --outline-color: hsl(40deg 50% 50%);
   --hsl: 100, 100%, 100%;
   --w: 60px;
   --h: 90px;
   --backface: hidden;
   --parent-transform: rotateZ(40deg) rotateY(-360deg);
   "
   transition="transform 400ms ease-out 300ms"
   initial-transform="rotateZ(40deg)"
   origin="center"
 />

 We're turning the element 40deg by using `rotateZ` to rotate around the z-axis and `rotateY` to rotate 100% around its y-axis.

-But as you might already noticed, it doesn’t look to be fliping in 3d, and we can’t see the back of the card.
+But as you might already noticed, it doesn’t look to be flipping in 3d, and we can’t see the back of the card.

 `backface-visibility` is used make reverse side of the element visible when turned.